-Australian and New Zealand Faculty - 5 credits
+Australian and New Zealand Faculty - 5 Natural Science Credits

 Focuses on the ecology of Australia and New Zealand, including ecosystems and human impact on ecosystems.
 The biodiversity, characteristics, and interactions of Australian and New Zealand flora and fauna will also be investigated within various habitats and ecosystems.
 A significant portion of the course will involve field observations and experiences.
 This course does not meet the lab distribution requirement. and is designed for the beginning college student.